 Population Density Indicator

 The concentration of people within the boundaries of the City of Windsor is a major influence on the choices people make about how to travel around the city.
 Options such as walking, bicycling, and using public transit are more viable in a compact urban area.

 Density determines in large part the cost in money, energy, and resources to build and maintain public infrastructure.
 The greater the density in an urban area, the more its sewers and roads can be made compact.
 Certain modes of transportation (e.g. bus transit) require a certain level of urban density in order to be more efficient, in terms of energy use and operating cost relative to the number of people served.

 In addition to infrastructure, density also influences the amount of fuel needed for automobile travel.
-The chart at right suggests that cities with a higher overall population density (smaller area of land per person) also consume less gasoline than sprawling cities.
+The chart above suggests that cities with a higher overall population density (smaller area of land per person) also consume less gasoline than sprawling cities.

 In 2005, the provincial government issued a Provincial Policy Statement (PPS).
 The statement requires municipalities to identify and promote opportunities for intensification and redevelopment.

 Intensification means the development of a property, site or area at a higher density than currently exists through:

 Development of vacant and/or underutilized lots within previously developed areas

 Expansion or conversion of existing buildings